React nodes

 What is the property used to register a click

-handler on an element node called?
-Well, it's simply called onclick
+handler on an HTML DOM element called?
+Well, it's called onclick

 .

-, but with a different casing.
-In React, all event handler props, unlike event handler properties in the DOM and unlike attributes in HTML, follow the camel casing convention.
+This is unlike event handler properties in the DOM and unlike attributes in HTML.

 So onclick